salesforcecli/plugin-apex/messages/report.md

 # summary

-display test results for a specific asynchronous test run
+Display test results for a specific asynchronous test run.

-Provide a test run ID to display test results for an enqueued or completed asynchronous test run.
-The test run ID is displayed after running the "sfdx apex:test:run" command.

-# longDescription
+# description

 Provide a test run ID to display test results for an enqueued or completed asynchronous test run.
 The test run ID is displayed after running the "sfdx apex:test:run" command.